 We understand the importance of the traceability of ingredients in our kitchens, and we always try to make sure they come from sustainable sources.
 Our chefs are committed to using local food wherever possible and they are passionate about forming links with the best producers of food locally – including farmers, fishermen, butchers, artisan food producers and other suppliers within a 50-mile radius of The Grove.
 We also have a fantastic kitchen garden here at The Grove, which gives us a plentiful supply of vegetables and herbs throughout the year.
-We will also be shortly investing in Bee Hives so that we can supply our own honey.
+Our bees are so happy we now have 2 hives on the grounds, hopefully a third will be added shortly.

 Salt Marsh Lamb - Ferryside Farm, Ferryside, Carmarthenshire

 Line Caught Seabass and shellfish - Albatross, Narberth, Pembrokeshire

 Crab - Dash, Littlehaven, Pembrokeshire